srinivasarao549/anew/README.markdown

                                  // where object[[prototype]] == proto
 ```

-### constructor methods as constructors
+###  constructors

-Anew assumes that 'constructor' methods should act like constructors.
-This is where all per-instance
-properties are to be defined, e.g.:
+Anew assumes that 'constructor' methods should be called on inheriting and applied to the new object instance.
+This is where all per-instance properties are to be defined, e.g.:

 ```javascript
     var obj = anew(null, {